ikmb/outbreak-monitoring/README.md

 Reference genome sequences can be downloaded from: ftp://ftp.ncbi.nlm.nih.gov/genomes/refseq/bacteria/

-To produce a bloom filter, load BioBloom and rename the Fasta to GENUS_SPECIES.fa and index it with Samtools.
+To produce a bloom filter, load BioBloom, place the genome sequence into the subfolder "filter, rename it to GENUS_SPECIES.fa and index it with Samtools using `samtools faidx GENUS_SPECIES.fa`.

 Then run the Bloomfilter: biobloommaker -p GENUS_SPECIES GENUS_SPECIES.fa